jdaugherty/grails-audit-logging-plugin/README.md

 # Grails Audit Logging Plugin

-This plugin was originally maintained by [symentis](https://github.com/symentis) and was gracefully donated to the GPC
+This plugin was originally maintained by [symentis](https://github.com/symentis) and was gracefully donated to the grails developers to maintain.

 ## Description